Toyota Charging System Malfunction Warning (Debunked)

 If you don’t want to deal with these charging system issues, there are ways to prevent them.
 Here are a few of our best suggestions.

 • Maintain your RAV4 according to manufacturer recommendations.
-Regular maintenance is an inexpensive way to keep your SUV running at its best.
+Follow the regular maintenance schedule, as it is an inexpensive way to keep your SUV running at its best.

-• Visually inspect the belts and alternator occasionally.
+• Visually inspect the battery terminals, belts, and alternator occasionally.
 If you notice any damage, get your vehicle to the mechanic.

 • Keep track of the battery’s age.
 The majority of car batteries only work for three to five years.
-Once it gets older, replace it at the first sign of trouble.
+Once it gets older, replace it with a new battery at the first sign of trouble.

 If you are familiar with the charging system, you could also check it with a voltmeter.
 When the engine is off, the battery should read 12.6 volts.
 Once you start the engine, you want to see this number jump between 13.5 and 14.5 volts, indicating that the alternator is functioning correctly.